-Send correspondence to TJG; E-mail: gaetz@head-cfa.harvard.edu Copyright 2003 Society of Photo-Optical Instrumentation Engineers.
+Send correspondence to TJG; E-mail: gaetz@head-cfa.harvard.edu

+Copyright 2003 Society of Photo-Optical Instrumentation Engineers.

-This paper will be published in X-ray and Gamma-Ray Instrumentation for Astronomy XIII, Proceedings of SPIE Vol. 5165, and is made available as an electronic reprint with permission of SPIE.
+This paper was published in X-ray and Gamma-Ray Instrumentation for Astronomy XIII, Kathryn A. Flanagan and H. W. Oswald, Editors, Proceedings of SPIE Vol. 5165, p.
+411, and is made available as an electronic reprint with permission of SPIE.
 One print or electronic copy may be made for personal use only.
 Systematic or multiple reproduction, distribution to multiple locations via electronic or other means, duplication of any material in this paper for a fee or for commercial purposes, or modification of the content of the paper are prohibited.

 In order to better understand the PSF and the wings as a function of energy, we examine on-orbit data using ACIS as the detector.
 Because of detector pileup issues, ACIS has a relatively limited dynamical range.
 The detector evaluates event positions and energies based on the charge detected within $3 \times 3$ pixel islands.
 If more than one event contributes significant charge to an island within the frame accumulation time (typically 3.2 seconds), the energy of the detected event is perturbed; with severe pileup, the event is no longer detected as a valid X-ray event.
 This presents formidable problems for studying the PSF.
-The core of the Chandra PSF is very narrow (subpixel) and requires very faint sources in order to avoid pileup.
-The far wings are very faint compared to the core: a very bright source is needed in order to see the wings with good statistics above the detector background, resulting in heavy pileup in the core and inner wings.
+The core of the Chandra PSF is very narrow (subpixel) and requires very faint sources in order to see the wings with good statistics above the detector background, resulting in heavy pileup in the core and inner wings.
 Because of this severe pileup, normalizing a wings observation is problematic because of difficulties in assessing the true source rate.
 In principle, the full radial PSF could be built up by overlapping data for varying degrees of pileup, which is the approach tried in this paper.